-From May 2026 your black bin will be collected once every 3 weeks.
+From 11 May 2026 black bin collections changed from fortnightly to once every 3 weeks.
+Check your collection dates.

-This change is needed to reduce carbon emissions, save money and encourage people to recycle more.
+Changing to three-weekly black bin collections was needed to reduce carbon emissions, reduce costs and encourage people to recycle more.

-It will only affect black bin collections.
-Recycling and food waste collections will stay weekly, and garden waste collections will stay fortnightly.
+It only affects black bin collections.
+Recycling and food waste collections are still weekly, and garden waste collections are fortnightly.

-Arrangements for flats will continue to be considered on a case by case basis.
+Arrangements for flats continue to be considered on a case by case basis.

 There is no limit to the amount of recycling you can put out.
 You can order extra recycling boxes and a food waste bin if needed.